Zac-Benattar/rt-trainer/README.md

 ### Compiling locally

-You will need to have a LaTeX distribution, such as [TeX Live](https://www.tug.org/texlive/) installed for the platform you are working on.
-Tex Live is included in the official Arch repo:
+You will need to have a LaTeX distribution, such as [TeX Live](https://www.tug.org/texlive/) installed for the platform you are working on. `texlive` is included in the official Arch repo:

 ```
 $ sudo pacman -S texlive